Cloudstrucc/Public/docs/architecture-outline.md

 The implementation covers the deployment and configuration of Power Pages for web portals, Dataverse for data storage, Power Automate for workflow automation, and Power Apps for custom applications.
 Additionally, it includes integrations with Azure services and compliance with federal security standards.

 ## 2. System Architecture
+This section provides an overview of the system architecture, highlighting the integration of Power Platform components with Azure services.
+It includes detailed descriptions of each component and their interactions to ensure a cohesive and efficient implementation.

 ### 2.1 High-Level Architecture Diagram
 The architecture diagram illustrates the integration of Power Platform components with Azure services.
 It shows how Power Pages, Dataverse, Power Automate, and Power Apps interact with Azure B2C for authentication, Azure Blob Storage for data storage, and REST APIs for extending functionalities.

 ### 2.2 Detailed Architecture Components
+This section dives into the specific components of the Power Platform and Azure services, explaining their roles and how they integrate to form a comprehensive solution.

 #### Power Platform
 - **Power Pages**: Power Pages are used to create secure, accessible web portals that integrate with Azure B2C for authentication, ensuring user data protection and compliance with federal accessibility standards.
 - **Dataverse**: Dataverse serves as a centralized data storage solution that supports relational data management, advanced security, and integration with other Power Platform components.
+Additionally, it includes the Dynamics 365 Customer Service app to enhance customer service management.
+  - **Dynamics 365 Customer Service App**: This application provides comprehensive customer service capabilities, including case management, client management, and activity tracking.
+It integrates seamlessly with Dataverse to offer a robust CRM system.
+    - **Case Management**: Allows tracking and managing of customer service cases from creation to resolution.
+It supports automation of case routing and escalation to ensure timely resolution.
+    - **Client Management**: Manages information about organizations and contacts, providing a 360-degree view of the client.
+This feature helps in maintaining detailed records of all interactions and client-related information.
+    - **Activities**: Includes emails, tasks, and other activities that are tracked and managed within the system.
+This ensures all communications and actions related to a client or case are logged and accessible.
+    - **Service Hub and Workspace**: Provides a centralized interface for customer service representatives to access all necessary tools and information.
+The Service Hub offers features like knowledge base integration, service level agreements (SLAs), and performance metrics to enhance service delivery.
 - **Power Automate**: Power Automate enables the automation of repetitive tasks and workflows, improving operational efficiency by integrating various services and applications.
 - **Power Apps**: Power Apps provide a low-code platform for developing custom applications tailored to the agency's specific requirements, enhancing user experience and productivity.